How to create a personal cloud server

-Cloud computing services have become widely used, ranging from cloud storage services, like Dropbox and iCloud, to productivity suites, like G Suite and Office 365.
+Cloud computing services have become widely used, ranging from cloud storage services, like Dropbox and iCloud, to productivity suites, like Google Workspace and Office 365.
 These services offer the ability to sync documents across devices and to use professional software from any web browser or mobile device.
 As cloud computing matures, an increasingly popular solution is for users to operate a personal cloud server.

-In these instructions, we'll create a cloud storage service that you control using the open-source software, Nextcloud.
-We'll create a local test server, limited to operating in your local network.
-Then we'll install the Nextcloud client on your desktop computer and mobile device, and synchronize files between them.
-Then we'll show how you can run this same general configuration on a remote hosting service, so you can access your cloud from anywhere.
+In these instructions, we create a cloud storage service you control using the open-source software, Nextcloud.
+We create a local test server, limited to operating in your local network.
+Then we install the Nextcloud client on your desktop computer and mobile device, and synchronize files between them.
+Then we show how you can run this same general configuration on a remote hosting service, so you can access your cloud from anywhere.

 You can also access your files on the web by logging in to your Nextcloud web portal.
 The portal features an Administrator Control Panel, where you can add users, configure group permissions, and set individual disk quotas.
 The portal also uses a plugin system to provide additional features, such as real-time chat and video conferencing for you and your other users.

-To learn more about Nextcloud, visit the official website at https://nextcloud.com.
+To learn more about Nextcloud, visit the Nextcloud official website.

-If you want to skip the local installation, and install Nextcloud on a web hosting service with a domain name, proceed to running Nextcloud on the Internet.
+To skip the local installation and install Nextcloud on a web hosting service with a domain name, proceed to running Nextcloud on the Internet.

 You could run the server on a dedicated computer, but for testing, it's easier to install it on a VM (virtual machine), which you can run on your primary computer.
-Your computer will require the following resources:
+Your computer requires the following resources:

-- A 64-bit CPU with a 64-bit operating system.
-If you're not sure, see our page on how to determine if you have a 64-bit or 32-bit CPU.
+- A 64-bit CPU (central processing unit) with a 64-bit operating system.
+If you're not sure, see: How to determine if you have a 32-bit or 64-bit CPU.

 - An Internet connection.